BQ31X/thudbot/README.md

 ## 🚀 Project Overview

-Thudbot converts a Jupyter notebook-based game assistant into a production-ready web application.
+Thudbot was prototyped via a Jupyter notebook, then converted to this production-ready web application.
 Players can ask questions about The Space Bar adventure game and receive contextual hints from a RAG-powered knowledge base, with weather information as a fallback for non-game questions.

-**Built from notebook to web app in record time!** 🚀
+**Built from notebook to web app in record time!** 🚀 (Claude likes to brag about this part)

 ## ✨ Features

 - **🎮 Game Hint System**: RAG-powered hints for The Space Bar adventure game puzzles
-- **🌤️ Weather Integration**: Real-time weather information as fallback responses
+- **🌤️ Weather Integration**: Real-time weather information as fallback responses  (to meet api requirement)
 - **🤖 LangChain Agent**: Intelligent tool selection between hint lookup and weather
 - **🌐 Web Interface**: Clean Next.js frontend for easy interaction
 - **⚡ FastAPI Backend**: High-performance Python API server